SAP/ui5-tooling/rfcs/0017-incremental-build.md

 Every project has its own cache.
 This allows for reuse of a project's cache across multiple consuming projects.
 For example, the `sap.ui.core` library could be built once and the build cache can then be reused in the build of multiple applications.

-The cache consists of a `cache-info.json` file with the below data structure and and multiple directories with the serialized writer stages.
+The cache consists of a `cache-info.json` file with the below data structure and multiple directories with the serialized writer stages.

 #### cache-info.json